Proper Home Maintenance;

 Be sure you have G F C I (Ground Fault Interrupters) a device that shuts off an electric power circuit when it detects that current is flowing along an unintended path, such as through water or a person.
 Be sure GFC’s, located on all outlets near a water source.
 All exterior outlets require GFCI Circuits.

 Proper home maintenance requires checking the smoke detectors being sure they are working correctly.
 Smoke detectors required on each floor, basement, garage, each sleeping area, and adjacent areas.
 (Hardwired is best)

 Carbon Monoxide detectors are required in garages and homes with fireplaces or gas appliances.
 (Hardwired is best)

 Have a fire extinguisher located for quick access, but out of reach of small children.
 Teach family members how to use them.

 Each bedroom needs a quick escape window to escape fires.
 Practice using the escape window.

 Heat and Air Conditioning

-Keeping HVAC (Heating ventilation and air conditioning) filters clean is good home maintenance and will save a bundle on heating and air conditioning bills.
+Keeping HVAC (Heating ventilation and air conditioning Video) filters clean is good home maintenance and will save a bundle on heating and air conditioning bills.
 This will also extend the useful life of the HVAC system.
-Clean or replace them often.
+Clean or replace filters often.